 International Sports Betting In Michigan

-The world’s most popular sport will be included on the betting menu of Michigan’s legal online sportsbooks.
+The world’s most popular sport is included on the betting menu of Michigan’s legal online sportsbooks.

 Michigan bettors will enjoy open access to the biggest international soccer leagues in the world.
 The English Premier League, German Bundesliga, and Spanish La Liga represent the world’s most prestigious leagues and offer an abundance of wagering opportunities for Michigan bettors.

 Other major soccer leagues and events include the UEFA Champions League and World Cup.
-A host of other international leagues will also be open for betting when Michigan’s online sportsbooks go live.
+A host of other international leagues will also be open for betting at Michigan’s online sportsbooks.

 The entire world watches when the Olympic Games take place.
 This one-of-a-kind event emanates every two years, alternating between the Summer and Winter Olympics.
 The Olympics bringing together the world’s best athletes across virtually every imaginable sport.